icoseuk/vite-plugin-fmwv/README.md

 # ⚡️ Vite &mdash; FileMaker Web Viewer

-This is a Vite plugin that allows you to mock the FileMaker Web Viewer environment in your Vite project. ⚠️ __Note:__ This plugin is intended for development purposes only.
+A Vite plugin that allows you to mock the FileMaker Web Viewer environment in your Vite project. ⚠️ __Note:__ This plugin is intended for development purposes only.
 It will not work in a production environment.

 ## Installation